 Be sure to read the page Before you start..., and the disclaimer at the bottom of this page.

 Computer: A computer running some version of Windows.
-WinXP, Windows Vista, and Win 7 are discussed particularly.
+WinXP, Windows Vista, Win7, and Win 8 are discussed particularly.

-If you have a computer of your own, keep an up-to-date copy of your work on your home computer, too.
+Also consider keeping an up-to-date copy of your work on your home computer and/or at a cloud storage service like Google Drive, Dropbox, or OneDrive.
 Start good backup habits early and you won't kick yourself later when your files are lost or corrupted.

 Called by many different names: flash drive, flash pen, thumb drive, key drive, jump drive, and mini-USB drive.
 A USB drive is an excellent choice for storing your class work.
 It plugs directly into a USB port on your computer.